Dear reader of ADxS.org, please excuse the disruption.

 8.2.
 Stress

-Electrical shocks increase the release of adrenaline and noradrenaline, and the less control the person affected has over this, the greater the increase.
+Electrical shocks increase the release of adrenaline and noradrenaline, and the less control the person with ADHD has over this, the greater the increase.
+Various stressful events increase noradrenaline release, particularly in the hypothalamus, amygdala and locus coeruleus.123 This explains why an increased release of noradrenaline is associated with the provocation of negative emotions such as anxiety and/or fear.124

-A high adrenaline level correlates with faster decisions and fewer errors in cognitive tests, while a lower adrenaline level correlates with slower decisions and higher error rates.2
+A high adrenaline level correlates with faster decisions and fewer errors in cognitive tests, while a lower adrenaline level correlates with slower decisions and higher error rates.4

 Cortisol exerts an inhibitory influence not only on the HPA axis, but also on the locus coeruleus and thus on the release of noradrenaline in the CNS (negative feedback).
-If this inhibition is restricted (due to hypocortisolism), the affected person lacks an important “stress brake”.121
+If this inhibition is restricted (due to hypocortisolism), the person with ADHD lacks an important “stress brake”.125

 As with dopamine, it is not just the presence or absence of the neurotransmitter noradrenaline that is important, but a distinction must be made between phasic (short-term) and tonic (long-term) presence.